winitzki/scall/tutorial/programming_dhall.md

 $$ t . fmap_F f  = fmap_G f . t  $$

-To represent this very concise mathematical formula in Dhall, we write the following definitions:
+To represent this concise mathematical formula in Dhall, we write the following definitions:

 ```dhall
 -- Define the type constructor F and its fmap method: